 I personally find those spice blends usually taste dusty.
 I prefer to infuse my chai with fresh whole spices instead.

-Some of the most common spices (masala) used in Indian chai include:
+Some of the most common spices (masala) used in a homemade Indian chai recipe include:

 My personal favourite spice blend includes fresh ginger root, whole cardamom pods, cinnamon sticks and sometimes fennel.
 You can use any or all of them to make your own flavour.